 Apply these tools in diverse economic and social policy contexts, including labor markets, firm behavior, the environment, inequality, and social and racial justice, and in a variety of career settings, including academia, research, consulting, management, and policy making.

-Throughout their program, each student will have a faculty advisor who will be the student’s point of contact and who also will be responsible for an annual assessment of whether the student is making satisfactory progress in the program.
+Throughout the PhD program, each student will have a faculty advisor who will be the student’s point of contact and who also will be responsible for an annual assessment of whether the student is making satisfactory progress in the program.
 In their first year, this advisor will be the PhD Graduate Program Director.
-In the second and third year, it will normally be a faculty member in the student’s chosen research field.
-At the appropriate point, typically in the student’s third year, the advisor will be the student’s dissertation chair.
+In the second and third year, each student will normally choose a faculty member in the student’s chosen research field to be their advisor.
+At the appropriate time, typically in the student’s third year, each student will choose their dissertation chair who will then be their advisor.

 The PhD program for each student has two phases: The Coursework/Exam phase followed by the Dissertation phase.
-The Coursework/Exam phase consists of taking required and elective courses (described separately), and passing the qualifying exams and comprehensive or field exam.
-This phase should be completed within two and one half years of entry into the program (one and one half years for students entering with a masters degree in economics).
+The Coursework/Exam phase consists of taking required and elective courses (described separately) and passing the qualifying exams.
+This phase should be completed within two-and-one-half years of entry into the program (one-and-one-half years for students entering with a master’s degree in economics).
 Beginning with students entering in the fall of 2022, this phase will take two years for required coursework for all students (these students may need to take additional courses in their 3rd year if needed to satisfy course load minimums).